Frequently Asked Questions

 Secondly, for those who would like to pay the fee in full at the beginning of treatment we usually offer a courtesy reduction to reflect the savings in bookkeeping.

 Thirdly, we will finance the treatment in office without interest.
-This usually requires a down payment of approximately one third of the total treatment fee, and the balance paid out over 18 monthly payments.
+This usually requires a down payment of approximately one third of the total treatment fee, and the balance paid out with monthly payments.

 Have a Flex Account through your employer?
 Please let us know.
 We can tailor your payment plan in order to optimize the benefits of a Flex Account, thereby saving dollars that would otherwise go to the IRS!